 Iced Latte vs Iced Coffee: What's the Difference?

-While both drinks are served cold over ice, they are built on different coffee bases.
-An iced latte uses espresso as its foundation, while iced coffee uses traditionally brewed drip coffee.
-This difference in base changes the texture, milk content, and flavor of the drink.
+Both drinks are served cold over ice, but they start with different coffee bases.
+An iced latte uses espresso and milk, while iced coffee uses brewed coffee served cold.
+That difference changes the texture, milk content, and flavor.

 Iced Latte ratio diagram